iterative/dvc.org/public/static/docs/user-guide/external-dependencies.md

 > Note that these are a subset of the remote storage types supported by
 > `dvc remote`.

-In order to specify an external dependency for your stage, use the usual '-d' option in `dvc run` with the external path or URL to your desired file or directory.
+In order to specify an external dependency for your stage, use the usual `-d` option in `dvc run` with the external path or URL to your desired file or directory.